John Shippen Jr.

 Born in Washington D.C., Shippen was the fourth of nine children of John, Sr., and Eliza Spotswood Shippen.
 His father, a Presbyterian minister, earned a theology degree from Howard University.
 One of his father’s early assignments was as pastor of a church on the Shinnecock Indian reservation in Southampton, New York.
 Two years later, when a group of Southampton residents bought 80 acres in the area to build a golf course, Shinnecock Hills opened for play in 1894 as a 12-hole golf course, which was expanded to 18 holes.

 The owner, Scotsman Willie Dunn, began teaching some local youth how to caddy and play golf.
 One of his star pupils was John Shippen, Jr. Under the watchful eye of Dunn, Shippen becomes a fine caddy and an accomplished golfer.
 He was made an assistant, and he gave lessons to some of the club members.
 In addition, he served as a starter for tournaments, repaired clubs, and helped out the maintenance crew, all this at the age of 16.
-In 1896, his golfing ability was so evident that members encouraged him to enter the second U.S. Open, scheduled to be played at Shinnecock.
+In 1896, his golfing ability was so evident that members encouraged him to enter the second U.S. Open at Shinnecock.

 With the club’s support, Shippen entered and convinced one of his young friends, Oscar Bunn, a full-blooded Shinnecock Indian, to play.
 This was a first for both races in the U.S. Open.
 Not long before the nasty side of golf’s elite, it has reared its ugly head.
 Several English and Scottish professionals confronted USGA president Theodore Havemeyer and threatened to withdraw if Shippen and Bunn were allowed to compete.
 Considering the times, Havemeyer’s response was one of a truly enlightened man.

 He informed the protesting professionals that the tournament would be played as scheduled, even if Shippen and Bunn were the only players.
-Everyone arrived for their assigned tee times when the Open started the next morning.
+Everyone arrived for their assigned tee times when the Open started the following day.
 Shippen quickly demonstrated his skill by carding a 78 in the first round, leaving him in a tie for first.
 The early Opens were contested over 36 holes, and in the second round, Shippen made the turn with a shot at the title.

 Then came hole number 13, where he shot an 11, stopping any chance for the trophy.
 Still, he finished with an 81, for a 159 total, 5th place, and a $10 prize.
 Shippen said that hole haunted him his entire life.
 He could not believe he had taken that many strokes on a hole he had played so many times.